-Every student will arrange a final, individual transition meeting with the Director and Deputy Director at the end of the semester to review case files (hard copy and electronic), activity logs, final correspondence, and transition memoranda.
+Every student will arrange a final, individual transition meeting with the Director at the end of the semester to review case files (hard copy and electronic), activity logs, final correspondence, and transition memoranda.

 Office Hours/Contact.
-The Director and Deputy Director are regularly available in their respective offices for meetings and discussions with students.
+The Director and/or supervising attorneys are regularly available in their respective offices for meetings and discussions with students.
 They are also available by appointment and typically via phone and email for questions that may arise outside regular working hours.